The Journey

 Run B — Five loaned betas

-Five real units, built to the production spec, sent to live in real homes for six months.
+Five real units, built to the production spec, sent out for testing in real homes.
 No sale.
 They come back, we read what they recorded, we fix what didn't work.

 We don't have a public ship date yet.
 Run A is the work in front of us.
 When Run B comes back from the field, we'll know what to promise.